 The next year we were able to help even more people.
 We have given money to a little boy with seizures, a woman with breast cancer, two different men involved in horse accidents, and another man involved in an accident with heavy equipment.
 We felt so honored to receive numerous donations in memory of another barrel racer who was lost in 2009, Joyce Arms.
 Donations in her memory allowed us to help others.
 Joyce was always a great supporter of our event, and I'm sure she would be pleased.

 We have been able to help a fellow barrel racer facing serious health problems, a young man who broke his back, a man with a brain tumor, and a man with kidney failure.
 We have continued to give help more people over the past year.
 In 2011, we helped 10 more people with a variety of crisis situations from cancers, serious accidents, and others.
-We had a busy year in 2012 and were able to help more people.
+We have continued to help as many in need as we can each year.
 We are often humbled by some of the great thank you's that we get.
-Over 8 years, we were blessed enough to donate over $35,000 to those in need.
-That total has grown the past couple years and keeps growing as the need is always there.
+Over 10 years, we were blessed enough to donate over $38,500 to those in need.
+That total keeps growing as the need is always there.

 We have been able to help these families with the help of our sponsors and contestants, and we are looking forward to continuing this wonderful work.
 We would like to thank anyone who has supported us in the past and hope that those touched by this event continues to grow, both in giving and receiving.